preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/tokens-in-emails/index.rst

 Tokens in Omnia e-mails
 =========================

-Here you will find a list of all Omnia e-mails and the tokens supported in each e-mail, if any.
+Here you will find a list of Omnia e-mails that contain tokens, and the tokens supported in each e-mail.
+Also note that tokens must not be translated.

 (This documentation ongoing, more will be added soon).